Created on 10-01-2020 at 17:30 PM

-Bayern is back in Germany, with seven intensive days in the training camp in Doha behind them - and there's still no time to take a breather!
+Bayern are back in Germany, with seven intensive days in the training camp in Doha behind them - and there's still no time to take a breather!
 This Saturday, the Reds will travel to 1.
-FC Nürnberg, in their only friendly ahead of the opening fixture at the start of the second half of the season against Hertha BSC on the 19th of January.
+FC Nürnberg, in their only friendly ahead of the opening fixture at the start of the second half of the season against Hertha BSC on 19 January.
 The most important information about the game can be found here:

 The last meeting

 The last meeting of the two clubs took place In April of last year - and it was dramatic right till the very end.
 Nürnberg were in the middle of the relegation battle and hosted the league leaders from Munich at the Max Morlock Stadium.
 Matheus Pereira gave the home side the lead three minutes after the break, Serge Gnabry equalised a quarter of an hour before the final whistle, and then things got just a little tumultuous in the closing stages of the match: Nürnberg's Tim Leibold (90.+1.) hit the post with a penalty in injury time, while Kingsley Coman (90.+5) missed a huge chance to win it for the visitors.
 It ended 1-1, which was ultimately too little for the Club.
 At the end of the season, the team from Franconia were relegated.

 Click here for the last Bavarian derby match report 👇🏻

 Fixture with a rich history

 However, the overall stats of the Bavarian derby are not quite so tight.
 The two clubs have met 70 times since the Bundesliga was founded.
 The Bavarians have won 44 times to the Franks’ 12, with the points being shared on 14 occasions.
 Incidentally, in the mid-1980s FC Bayern (now with 29 championships) unseated 1.
 FC Nürnberg (nine championships) as the German record champions.